Muscle Spasticity Is Difficult to Treat…Unless You’re Cannabis

 One study revealed that THC acts to block the inflammatory response caused by damage to nerves and improves the communication between the nerves and receptors.
 This has two benefits: treating the symptoms of spasticity and slowing down the disease progression.

 Endocannabinoid receptors are found virtually everywhere in the human body.
-Therefore, it is accurate to suggest that medical cannabis can address both the root cause of the problem as well as the spastic area in sufferers with nervous system disorders like multiple sclerosis.
+Therefore, it is accurate to suggest that medical cannabis addresses the root cause of the problem.
+Even better, it helps the spastic area in sufferers with nervous system disorders like multiple sclerosis.

-Over the years spasticity treatments have included oral medications (such as Baclofen) local injections, surgery to correct severe problematic nerve roots, coupled with physical therapy.
 For many spasticity sufferers, the journey to finding long lasting relief is a disappointing one.
-Chronic use of some of these pharmaceuticals can lead to unwanted side effects, including vomiting, drowsiness, dizziness, depression, and muscle weakness.
+Chronic use of some of these pharmaceuticals leads to unwanted side effects.
+These can include vomiting, drowsiness, dizziness, depression, and muscle weakness.
 Cannabis does not have these side effects and is worth considering for the treatment of muscle spasticity.